vrettasm/PyGeneticAlgorithms/README.md

 This work is described in:

 - Michail D. Vrettas and Stefano Silvestri (2024).
 "PyGenAlgo: a simple and powerful toolkit for genetic algorithms".
-(Submitted for publication at Journal SoftwareX / under review).
+(Accepted for publication at Journal SoftwareX / under publishing process).

 You can find the latest documentation [here](https://pygeneticalgorithms.readthedocs.io/en/latest/).